cube3power/atsd/rule-engine/functions-script.md

 ## Overview

-The `scriptOut` function provides a way to enrich notifications with extended information about the monitored object retrieved with a bash or a Python script.
+The `scriptOut` function provides a way to enrich notifications with extended information about the monitored object retrieved with a bash or Python script.

 The function executes the named script with the specified parameters and returns the script's response (stdout/stderr).
 The parameters often include window [placeholders](placeholders.md) such as `entity` or `tags` so that the same rule can enrich alerts for different entities.